-How To Catch Bass Fishing From The Promenade: So sometimes all we want is an easy straightforward fishing adventure, don’t we?
+How To Catch Bass Fishing From The Promenade: So sometimes all we want is an easy, straightforward fishing adventure, don’t we?
 So what could be more simple than to chuck a few lures of the promenade at high water?
 Amazing.

-However, my best two bass ever were caught from the promenade around our neck of the woods.
-One 11lbs, the other 9lb 4 but this was on bait and not on lures.
+However, my best two fish ever were caught from the promenade around our neck of the woods.
+One 11lbs, the other 9lb 4, but this was on bait and not on lures.
 You see, we have quite a lot of coastline around the South East Coast, but Thanet especially has its fair share of promenades.
 Realistically, I think promenades were built to stop that savage sea smashing up the coastline.
 But that’s only my opinion.

 Lure Fishing From the Prom

-Ultimately, I have told this story before but feel this post is more relevant to what we are talking about.
+Ultimately, I have told this story before but feel this post is more relevant to what we are discussing.
 One night, my friend Dave had been going around the rock pools collecting live prawns.
 He had gone and got a special bucket that would have an aerator (I think) to keep the prawns alive.
 It’s called a live bait bucket.

 Moving on.
-As we fished that early evening the water was relatively clear and we were getting some action, especially my mate with the live prawns.
+As we fished that early evening the water was relatively clear, and we were getting some action, especially my mate with the live prawns.
 He had a flounder first cast, then a small bass.
 Then, my thoughts about lure fishing for bass suddenly went out of the window.

 So Why Was This Man Catching So Many Fish?

-Fair play to the bloke but when people mention to me via email or blog post comment that they still haven’t caught a bass on a lure I have to laugh.
+Fair play to the bloke, but when people mention to me via email or blog post comment that they still haven’t caught a bass on a lure, I have to laugh.
 I could have stuck anyone with that bloke that night and would almost guarantee they would’ve caught a bass.
 The reason?
-They had just swarmed into the area in great numbers and they were on a feeding frenzy.
+They had just swarmed into the area in great numbers, and they were on a feeding frenzy.
 I have been a witness to this before on a few occasions.
-Trust me, it doesn’t happen very often.
-But the more you have fished the more likely you are to experience this epic behaviour.
+Trust me; it doesn’t happen very often.
+But the more you have fished, the more likely you are to experience this epic behaviour.
 Awesome.

 The Next Night Same Thing Again

 Yes, the next night I came bundling along that promenade to the same spot.
 Yes, it was pretty much the same as the night before although not quite as manic.
 This time you could clearly see the activity in the water.
-However, this isn’t always a sign you are going to catch those bass.
+However, this isn’t always a sign you are going to catch that bass.
 On another occasion at low tide, there were hundreds of bass swimming right in front of us.
 Do you think they would take a lure?
 The answer was a big fat NO.

 The Reasons Why We Like To Fish From The Prom

 First of all, the best reason for fishing off the promenade is you can leave those sweaty old waders at home.
-Not that wearing waders is a problem but sometimes for me personally standing in the water can be hard work, especially if it’s the pitch black of night.
-Remember, we still want to keep our lighting away from the water so walk away from the area or face away from the sea when changing your lure.
+Not that wearing waders is a problem but sometimes, for me personally, standing in the water can be hard work, especially if it’s the pitch black of night.
+Remember, we still want to keep our lighting away from the water, so walk away from the area or face away from the sea when changing your lure.

 How Would You Land A Big Bass From The Prom?

-Well first off, it is also good practice to fish with someone else for safety reasons, especially lure fishing for bass.
+Well, first off, it is also good practice to fish with someone else for safety reasons, especially lure fishing for bass.
 Honestly, you don’t know what or who could be thrown at you.
 Sometimes, the promenades have either a slope so yachts and small boats can access the water of a trailer.
 Other promenades have steps to get down the sand or rocks.
 PLEASE NOTE: THESE STEPS, SLOPES AND SLIPWAYS CAN BE COVERED IN SEAWEED YOU DO NOT WANT TO SLIP OVER TRYING TO LAND A FISH.

 Suitable Landing Net

 The other easy method is to get an extendable landing net.
-This way you’re not risking slipping arse over tit trying to land your bass.
+This way, you’re not risking slipping arse over tit trying to land your bass.
 You could alternatively use a drop net if it’s possible.
-Ultimately, some promenades may not because they could slip away from the edge so the drop net would be useless.
+Ultimately, some promenades may not because they could slip away from the edge so that the drop net would be useless.

 No Waders, But You May Need A Net